-Approach and Policy
+Approach and Action Principles

 1. The organizational leader confronting the risk is the responsible party